JasonSemaan1/gatsby-starter-foundation-v2/src/content/posts/2020-05-13-desk-for-minimalists.md

 <p>

-My searching for database solutions returned Supabase as a viable solution - it had robust API documentation and used postgres in the background which was great as I had uploaded my word list to a local instance to practice queries.
+My searching for database solutions returned Supabase as a viable solution - it had robust API documentation and used postgres in the background.
+This was great as earlier I had uploaded my word list to a local postgres instance to practice queries, so I was familiar with the postgres syntax.

 </p>